“There are no flowers that always bloom and there are no flowers that die without blooming.”

 Ignorant Bond was conceived during a stressful period in Sakarthornsap’s life, and this playful photo series helped him gain a newfound appreciation for the ordinary objects and places of his everyday life.
 “I just wanted to give myself a break from artwork creation that is full of stress and go back in time to when I created art for art’s sake without any social interferences.”

 But one might wonder, why flowers?
-Is there a deeper meaning to it?
-The answers to these questions can be traced back to Sakarthornsap’s childhood when his passion for flowers began.
-Having long been infatuated with their beauty, the flowers in his photos have become much more than props for achieving his artistic vision – he describes his relationship with flowers as a familial bond, adding, “Flowers are just a different version of me.
+The answers to these questions can be traced back to Sakarthornsap’s childhood, which is when his passion for flowers began.
+Having long been infatuated with their outward beauty, the flowers in his photos have become much more than props for achieving his artistic vision—he describes his relationship with flowers as a bond, adding, “Flowers are just a different version of me.
 They allow me to learn more about myself.”

 “If you ask me which type of flower best represents me, I’d say gardenias,” he says.
 “For each species of gardenia, they have their own different, beautiful shapes.
 They’re typically white in color, yet not completely so.
 Their fragrance is also hard to forget.
 And although the petals wither easily, the leaves last surprisingly long.
 It’s just like me.
 I might experience moments of weakness in my life, but I always have a solid root.”